Queen Victoria's Jubilee Presents were a dazzling display of jeweled boxed, caskets and cylinders was one of the most interesting displays

 Australia, gave an ebony box resting on gold nuggets which surrounds an imperial crown of gold.

-Prime Minister of Hyderabad, gave a skull of a Tiger trimmed in gold, with a clock and chronometer in the sides.
-In the center of the skull was a greeting engraving on a heart of pure gold.
+Prime Minister of Hyderabad, gave a skull of a Tiger trimmed in gold, with a clock and chronometer in the

 The people of Kimberly, gave a huge ivory casket trimmed with gold and studded with diamonds.